Deal with the Devil: Metaphor

-The term "a deal with the Devil" (or "Faustian bargain") is also used metaphorically to condemn a person or persons perceived as having cooperated with an evil person or organization.
-An example of this is the Nazi-Jewish negotiations during The Holocaust, both positively and negatively.
-Under Jewish law, the principle of pikuach nefesh ("saving life") is an obligation to compromise one's principles in order to preserve human life.
-Rudolf Kastner was accused of negotiating with the Nazis to save a select few at the expense of the many.
-The term has been mis-used in reference to Kastner's act.
+The term "a deal with the Devil" (or "Faustian bargain") is also used metaphorically to condemn a person or persons perceived as having cooperated with an evil person or organisation.
+An example of this is the Jewish lawyer Rudolf Kasztner negotiating a deal with Nazi leader Adolf Eichmann, architect of the Holocaust, to allow a select group of Jews to escape Hungary and go to Switzerland for a fee.
+Under Jewish law, the principle of pikuach nefesh ("saving life") is an obligation to compromise one's principles in order to preserve human life, but the morals of Kasztner's deal remain debated.